SGNet: Salient Geometric Network for Point Cloud Registration: Experiments

-\emph{Salient Superpoint Augmentation.} Due to KPConv's downsampling strategy~\cite{thomas2019kpconv,bai2020d3feat,huang2021predator,yu2021cofinet,qin2022geometric}, the downsampled sparse super points may lose the important salient points for registration success.
-We advocate that, at the coarse level, we need more meaningful points (e.g., the points on the table in Fig.\ref{hard_case}) that are saliency for registration.
-We study a test case in (a) and (b) of Fig.\ref{res:sp_aug}.
-Except for the sufficient salient point correspondences on one side of the long dining table, there are not enough salient point correspondences on the table's other positions and the ground.
-After selecting the locally salient points on the long dinner table and the ground (see (f)), we obtain a successful registration.

-\emph{High-level Semantic Encoder.} In this section, we showcase the effectiveness of the semantic encoder.
-As shown in (g) of Fig.\ref{res:ho_aug_sem}, the semantic encoder effectively captures the semantic information of the small table located to the left of the blue sofa and the partial scan of the sofa adjacent to the wall.
-The correspondences of the sofa, desk, and walls are captured.
-The outlier correspondences of the blue sofa are removed by the LGR estimation step.
-Due to the flatness of the location on the wall, the shape signature is not very distinctive, resulting in less pronounced positive effects of augmentation.
-However, in (a) and (b), the correspondences of the wall are completely lost.
-Another intriguing observation is the beneficial partnership between super point augmentation and the semantic encoder.
-The super point augmentation process effectively generates salient and meaningful super points as well as dense points.
-Simultaneously, the semantic encoder plays a crucial role in embedding object-level information into these super points.
-Together, these two components greatly contribute to the outstanding performance achieved by the final version of our model.
+\textbf{High-level Semantic Encoder.} In this section, we showcase the effectiveness of the semantic encoder.
+As shown in (d) of Fig.\ref{res:ho_aug_sem}, the semantic encoder effectively captures the semantic information of the small table to the left sofa and the partial scan of the sofa adjacent to the wall.
+The correspondences of the sofa (adjacent to the wall), small desk, and walls are captured.
+Due to the flatness of the location on the wall, the shape signature is not very distinctive, resulting in less pronounced positive effects of superpoints augmentation.
+In contrast, in (a) of Fig.\ref{res:ho_aug_sem}, the correspondences of the wall are entirely lost.
+The results demonstrate that the high-level semantic encoder is crucial in embedding object-level information into these super points.
+Together with the high-order geometric transformer, it significantly contributes to the outstanding performance achieved by the final version of our model.